FREQUENTLY ASKED QUESTIONS

 What is the total onshore wind capacity in RI?

 In 2019, the total capacity of onshore wind turbines installed in Rhode Island totals is just under 42 MW.
 That’s enough to provide the total energy needs for approximately 7,500 average households, or electricity for approximately 11,000 average households.

 How much noise do turbines make?

-Noise from wind turbines has been one of the most researched impacts of this renewable technology.
-Wind turbines produce two types of noise: Mechanical noise from the gearbox and Aerodynamic noise from the blades and cooling system.
-Because the VENSYS turbine technology used in Green Development turbines is gearless, the only audible sound is the swooshing of the turbine blades and hum of the cooling fans.
+Wind turbines produce two types of noise: mechanical noise from the gearbox and aerodynamic noise from the blades and cooling system.
+Because the VENSYS turbine technology used in Green Development turbines is gearless, the only audible sound is the swooshing of the turbine blades and the hum of the cooling fans.
 The sound of the turbine can only be heard when it is in operation, while a lot of this noise is masked by the sound of the wind blowing through the trees.
-Noise maps are generated for each wind turbine based on the technology and site-specific characteristics.
+We generate noise maps for each wind turbine, based on the technology and site-specific characteristics.
 The wind turbines we develop are sited to meet local noise ordinances.

 Reference: Knopper LD, CA Ollson, LC McCallum, Whitfield Aslund ML, RG Berger, K Souweine, and M McDaniel.
 2014.
 “Wind turbines and human health”.
 Frontiers in Public Health.

 What is shadow flicker and how can its impact be minimized?